What's the difference between the campaign types I see when I add a new campaign?

 Retargeting campaigns can start showing impressions the next day, while the other four campaign types have a data processing period of between 5-10 days.
 Feathr recommends publishing your campaigns with a future start date taking those processing times into consideration.

-What about these other campaign types?
+What about other campaign types?